 Comments in Legal 500 and Chambers & Partners have included:

 Andrew has acted for clients in several high-value and complex design, engineering and construction disputes both in court and in international arbitration.
-He is recommended as a leading junior barrister for international arbitration in Legal 500.
+He is variously ranked in the directories for his expertise energy, international arbitration and construction, energy and infrastructure.

 Counsel in a high-value arbitration relating to a major construction project in Kazakhstan (FIDIC) (ICC, Stockholm).

 Acting for a Chinese SOE in a >$400 million dispute regarding cancellation of design and construction contract for a highly complex specialist pipe-lay vessel (LCIA, London).

 Acted for a Chinese contractor and manufacturer of port infrastructure in a $multi-million claim relating to delay and alleged defects in a North American port development (ICC, London).